NEC ReferenceNEC 2023 · 2026 · Updated May 2026

 NEC Article 210: Branch Circuit Requirements

-NEC Article 210: Branch Circuits covers branch circuit ratings through gfci requirements.
-This guide explains each major section with practical interpretation for electricians.
+NEC Article 210: Branch Circuits covers Branch Circuit Ratings through GFCI Requirements.
+This guide explains each section with practical interpretation, common mistakes, and how these rules apply to real projects.

 210.3 Branch Circuit Ratings

 Branch circuits are rated 15A, 20A, 30A, 40A, or 50A.
-The rating is determined by the overcurrent device (breaker or fuse), not the wire.
-A 20A breaker on 12 AWG wire creates a 20A branch circuit - even if nothing draws 20A.
+The rating is determined by the overcurrent device (breaker or fuse), not the wire size.
+A 20A breaker on 12 AWG wire creates a 20A branch circuit regardless of actual load.
+The wire must have ampacity equal to or greater than the breaker rating per 210.19(A).

 210.11 Required Circuits